pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-1-intro.md

   title: Installing
 ---

-You can use IBM® Streams Runner for Apache Beam to execute Apache Beam 2.4 pipelines in an IBM Streams environment.
+You can use IBM® Streams Runner for Apache Beam to execute Apache Beam pipelines in an IBM Streams environment.
 A Beam application that is launched with Streams Runner is translated into a Streams Application Bundle (SAB) file.
-It is then optionally submitted to an IBM Streaming Analytics service in IBM Cloud or to a running IBM Streams domain and instance.
+It is then optionally submitted to an IBM Streaming Analytics service in IBM Cloud or to a running IBM Streams domain and instance (Streams v4.2 or higher).

-The [Beam capability matrix](https://beam.apache.org/documentation/runners/capability-matrix/) shows the capabilities of the Streams Runner.
+Features of the Streams Runner can be found in the [release notes](../release-notes), and the runner's Beam capabilities can be found in the [Beam capability matrix](https://beam.apache.org/documentation/runners/capability-matrix/).

 For more information about Apache Beam, see the [Apache Beam documentation](https://beam.apache.org/documentation/).